Skip to main content

 Start an Edit Wizard

-2. Select on the gray box to the left of the row for the specific monitor type or Action Group item that you want to edit and select Edit.
+2. Select the gray box to the left of the row for the specific monitor type or Action Group item that you want to edit, then select Edit.

 Wizard Navigation

-• Back: Go back one step in the wizard (does not appear on the first step of the wizard since there are no previous steps).
+• Back: Go back one step in the wizard (does not appear on the first step since there are no previous steps).

 • Next: Go to the next step in the wizard (does not appear on the Finalize step since there are no later steps).

-• Cancel: A confirm cancellation message will display to decide (Yes or No) to close the Wizard without saving changes.
-If Yes is clicked, the wizard will close without saving changes.
-If No is clicked, the Wizard will return to the same page.
+• Cancel: A confirm cancellation message displays asking whether to close the wizard without saving changes.
+Selecting Yes closes the wizard without saving changes.
+Selecting No returns you to the same page.

 • Finish: Displays only on the Finalize page in place of the Next button.
-Selecting the Finish button will create the monitor or action group and close the wizard.
+Selecting Finish creates the monitor or action group and closes the wizard.

 Monitor Wizard Screens